Mohasindawal/OCT_NetraX-miniProject/README.md

 - Informative landing page introducing NetraX and OCT technology.
 - Detailed information about our services and expertise in OCT.
 - Contact form for inquiries and collaboration opportunities.
 - Eye Disease Detection Model
+- Responsive Site

 ## Future Updates